Certified Translation Guide for VFS Global in Colombia

 - Original and Copy of the Translation: Most embassies require both the original document (with its apostille/legalization, if applicable) and the official translation.
 They will generally ask for a copy of the translation, and in some cases, the original translation as well (which will be returned to you).
 Always check the specific requirements.

-- Quality Scanning: When you scan your documents (originals and translations), do it in High-quality PDF.
-Make sure everything is legible and that there are no shadows or cutouts.
+• Quality Scanning: When scanning your documents (originals and translations), do so as high-quality PDFs.
+Make sure everything is legible and that there are no shadows or cut-offs.

-- File Names: Rename your files in a clear and descriptive way (e.g., “BirthCertificate_Translated.pdf,” “BankStatement_July2024_Translated.pdf”).
-This makes organization easier for both you and VFS Global staff.
+• File Names: Rename your files clearly and descriptively (e.g., “BirthCertificate_Translated.pdf”, “BankStatement_July2024_Translated.pdf”).
+This makes organization easier.

-- File Size: This is a critical point.
+• Weight Limit (2-5 MB): This is a critical point.
 VFS Global and embassies often have size limits for PDF files.
-Although the exact limits vary depending on the embassy and the type of document, It is generally recommended that each individual PDF file does not exceed 2-5 MB.
-If your file is very large, you'll need to compress it.
-You can use free online PDF compression tools or PDF editing software.
-Make sure that the quality isn't degraded when you compress it and that it remains perfectly readable.
+It is generally recommended that each individual file do not exceed 2-5 MB.
+If your file is very large, you will need to compress it using online tools without compromising readability.

 - Multilingual Documents: Some original documents (such as passports) already come in multiple languages.
 If key information is in the target language, you don't need to translate it.
 However, if there are stamps, previous visas, or notations only in Spanish, those sections may require translation.